 From the list, turn on the following options:

-Track e-commerce – Tick this option.
-This will help your website send information to the Data layer.
-This information can further be picked by GTM and ultimately sent to GA4.
+Track e-commerce—Tick this option.
+This will help your website send information to the Data layer, which can then be picked up by GTM and ultimately sent to GA4.

-Customer data in the data layer – We can use this to get customer email and total order value.
+Customer data in the data layer—We can use this to get customer email addresses and total order values.
 We can then use this to find the most revenue-generating customers or calculate their lifetime value.

 Use SKU instead of ID – Every product has its unique ID in woocommerce.
 Use this option to track SKUs instead.

-Clear e-commerce object before the new event – Optional but I keep it on.
+Clear e-commerce object before the new event – Optional, but I will keep it on.

 Thats it!
 You’ve turned on most of what you need in GTM4WP, and now you can expect to see the event push to the data layer from your WooCommerce store.